vollmerm/fungp/README.md

 lein
 ```

-This assumes ~/bin is on your $PATH.
-The lein executable could go anywhere as long as it's
-on your path, but I'd recommend you put it somewhere in your user's home directory.
+This assumes ```~/bin``` is on your ```$PATH```.
+The lein executable could go anywhere as long as it's on your path, but I'd recommend you put it somewhere in your user's home directory.
+Use ```echo $PATH``` to see what directories are on your path, or read [this article](http://www.cs.purdue.edu/homes/cs348/unix_path.html) to learn how to edit Unix environment variables.

-Because you don't need root/sudo access to do this, it works fine on limited user accounts
-(to my friends at CSUS, that means it runs fine on Athena).
+Because you don't need root/sudo access to do this, it works fine on limited user accounts.
+To my friends at CSUS, that means it runs fine on Athena.

 Once you have Clojure and Lein running you can grab fungp: